mumba-org/mumba/README.md

     * You can use the web api's to develop applications

   Different:
-    * The user will have a mumba distribution (or the dev will embedd one as a safety measure), the same way you have a chrome or firefox to open the web.
+    * The user will have a mumba distribution (or the dev will embedd one as a safety measure if the user have none), the same way you have a chrome or firefox to open the web.

       The user dont need to know about this implementation detail, as him/her will run your application